indigo-dc/bdocker/doc/development.md

 Bdocker can be extended by adding new modules.

+### Batch module

+A full support for extending Bdocker with new batch module drivers is provided.

 ### Credentials module

 In the current version, the credentials module extensibility is limited, because it is dependent on the token authentication.

-### Batch module

-A full support for extending Bdocker with new batch module drivers is provided.
+Thus, it can be extended with new drivers but always following the token mechanism.